Tinker Bell (film): Plot

-Tinker Bell (Mae Whitman) is born from the first laugh of a baby and is brought by the winds to Pixie Hollow (which is part of the island of Neverland), and Queen Clarion (Anjelica Huston) welcomes her.
+Tinker Bell is born from the first laugh of a baby and is brought by the winds to Pixie Hollow (which is part of the island of Neverland), and Queen Clarion welcomes her.
 She learns that her talent is to be one of the tinkers, the fairies who make and fix things.
-Two other tinker fairies, Bobble (Rob Paulsen) and Clank (Jeff Bennett) show her around Pixie Hollow, teach her their craft and show her her house.
+Two other tinker fairies, Bobble and Clank show her around Pixie Hollow, teach her their craft and show her her house.

 While out working, the trio are hit by sprinting thistles, a type of menacing weed.
-Tinker Bell meets Silvermist (Lucy Liu), a water fairy; Rosetta (Kristin Chenoweth), a garden fairy; Iridessa (Raven-Symoné), a light fairy; and Fawn (America Ferrera), an animal fairy.
+Tinker Bell meets Silvermist, a water fairy; Rosetta, a garden fairy; Iridessa, a light fairy; and Fawn, an animal fairy.
 They tell her about the fairies who visit the mainland to bring each season.
 Tinker Bell is thrilled and cannot wait to go to the mainland for spring.
-After meeting them, she notices Vidia (Pamela Adlon), a fast-flying fairy who immediately dislikes her because of her unusually strong talent.
-Vidia challenges her to prove she will be able to go to the mainland, and Tinker Bell creates several inventions but messes up with them while showing them to the Minister of Spring (Steve Valentine).
+After meeting them, she notices Vidia, an ill-tempered fast-flying fairy who immediately dislikes her because of her unusually strong talent.
+Vidia challenges her to prove she will be able to go to the mainland, and Tinker Bell creates several inventions but messes up with them while showing them to the Minister of Spring.
 Tinker Bell then learns from Queen Clarion that only nature-talent fairies visit the mainland.
-She talks with Fairy Mary (Jane Horrocks), the tinker fairy overseer, who tries to please her with who she is, but instead inspires her to "switch her talent".
+She talks with Fairy Mary, the tinker fairy overseer, who tries to please her with who she is, but instead inspires her to "switch her talent".

 She tries her hand at nature skills; making dewdrops with Silvermist, lighting fireflies with Iridessa, and trying with Fawn to teach baby birds to fly, but she fails miserably at all of these.
 Meanwhile, Bobble and Clank cover for Tinker Bell when questioned by Fairy Mary.
 When Tinker Bell returns, she tries to explain, but Mary simply responds that she knows, and expresses her disappointment with Tinker Bell's actions.